ulab-team/ulabsite/content/authors/admin/_index.md

   - []
 ---

 We were founded in 2021 as an affiliated research lab under the HKUrbanLabs, a research branch within the Faculty of Architecture, the University of Hong Kong.
-In 2025, we are growing into an independent platform hosting researchers with diverse expertise.
+In 2025, we are growing into an independent platform hosting researchers with various urban-related expertise.